Skip to content

 • Snacks and non-alcoholic drinks (standard Southwest service)

-WGA+ is mid-tier, so some benefits are reserved for higher fare classes:
+Choice is mid-tier, so some benefits are reserved for higher fare classes:

-• 10x or 12x Rapid Rewards: only Anytime (10x) and Business Select (12x) earn at higher rates
+• 10x or 14x Rapid Rewards: only Choice Preferred (10x) and Choice Extra (14x) earn at higher rates

-Free checked bags0 ($45/$55)122
+Free checked bags0 ($45/$55)0 ($45/$55)0 ($45/$55)2 free

 Same-day standbyNoYesYesYes

-Rapid Rewards earning6x8x10x12x
+Rapid Rewards earning2x6x10x14x

-The 2026 changes that affect WGA+ value
+The 2026 changes that reshaped the WGA+ fare

 Rapid Rewards A-List and Companion Pass impact

 Companion Pass: earned by 100 qualifying one-way segments OR 135,000 qualifying points in a calendar year.
 Allows naming a companion who travels for taxes and fees only on any Southwest flight (revenue or award) for the remainder of the earning year plus the entire following calendar year.
-The Companion Pass is widely regarded as the best status earning benefit in US aviation.
+The Companion Pass is widely regarded as the best status-earning benefit in US aviation.

-When WGA+ makes sense
+When Choice (formerly WGA+) makes sense

-Book WGA+ if:
+Book Choice if:

 • You value same-day standby flexibility (tight connections, schedule changes)

-• You are working toward A-List, A-List Preferred, or Companion Pass status
+• You are working toward A-List, A-List Preferred, or Companion Pass status (6x earning beats Basic’s 2x)

-Stick with WGA if:
+Stick with Basic if:

-• You’re not building Rapid Rewards status
+• You are not building Rapid Rewards status

-Upgrade to Anytime or Business Select if:
+Upgrade to Choice Preferred or Choice Extra if:

-• You need 2 free checked bags
+• You need 2 free checked bags (Choice Extra only)

 The bottom line